 - BitPanda: BitPanda accepts fiat currency and offers quite a wide range of tokens.
 It’s ideal for beginners thanks to an interface that’s very simple to use.
 Join BitPanda now >

 Step 2.
 Sign up and fund your account

 Before you can start trading you need to set up an account.
 Keep contact details and a form of photo ID to hand and it should be a quick and easy process.

 Some exchanges accept deposits in fiat currency (like GBP, USD, or EUR), while others only accept cryptocurrency to fund the account.

-To buy any coin you need to search for its ticker symbol on your chosen exchange.
+To find any coin you need to search for its ticker symbol on your chosen exchange.
 In this case, the ticker is LINK.
-If you’re using USD to buy it, look for the LINK/USD pair and execute the trade.
+If your account is funded with USD, look for the LINK/USD pair to execute the trade.